Government Grant

 - be committed to significant growth through international market expansion

-- have commercialized one or more products internationally
+- have commercialized 1 or more products internationally

 - have more than $500,000 CAD in annual sales revenue.